Avy1013/wisecow/README.md

 ## Overview

 This repository demonstrates the **containerization**, **secure deployment**, and **zero-trust runtime protection** of the [Wisecow application](https://github.com/nyrahul/wisecow) on Kubernetes.
-It covers Dockerization, Kubernetes manifests, automated CI/CD with GitHub Actions, TLS setup, and a KubeArmor zero-trust policy.
+It covers Dockerization, Kubernetes manifests, automated CI/CD with GitHub Actions, TLS setup, and a KubeArmor zero-trust policy plus **bash scripts**.

 ---